rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 It is our story.
 And it is the only cosmology from which morality and truth can be objectively knowable.

-!!! warning "These are approximate years based on ordering of scripture"
+!!! warning "These are approximate years based on ordering of scripture -- and not to be taken literally in a modern reductionist view (but understood holistically as the origin of our modern reductionism)"